 Another way to get rid of a watermark is to subscribe – it will cost you only $5 per month and you can make a one-time purchase ($200).

-When you start earning money, XSplit will cut $5 each month as a subscription from your earning, but once you hit a certain number of followers, there won’t be any cuts.
+When you start earning money, XSplit broadcaster will cut $5 each month as a subscription from your earnings, but once you hit a certain number of followers, there won’t be any cuts.